SMAC-Group/course_intro_statistics/slides/chapter1_02.md

  <big> <b> Attributes </b> </big>
  </div>

+In this section, we will discuss attributes for vectors.
+You can find further information on this topic [here](https://smac-group.github.io/ds/data.html#vectattr).

 It is often a good idea to add attributes to a vector.
 Here is an example: